villasv/aws-airflow-stack/README.md

 The stack is composed mainly of two EC2 machines, one for the Airflow webserver and one for the Airflow scheduler, plus an Auto Scaling Group of EC2 machines for Airflow workers.
-Supporting resources include a RDS instance to host the Airflow metadata database, a SQS instance to be used as broker backend, an EFS instance to serve as shared directory, and auto scaling metrics, alarms and triggers.
+Supporting resources include an RDS instance to host the Airflow metadata database, an SQS instance to be used as broker backend, S3 buckets for logs and deployment bundles, an EFS instance to serve as shared directory, and auto scaling metrics, alarms and triggers.
 All other resources are the usual boilerplate to keep the wind blowing.

 ### Deployment and File Sharing